Compiled by the Road Trip Alberta team

 Strap on Cross-Country Skis (Canmore)

-Cross-country skiing is an excellent way to take in a winter destination and Canmore, with its endless supply of mountain views and scenic trails, lends itself as a picturesque Alberta destination to explore this heart-pumping activity.
-With over 100km of trails to trek, Canmore Nordic Centre Provincial Park is the place to go for cross country skiing in Alberta.
+One of the top-rated things to do in Canmore, cross-country skiing is an excellent way to take in a winter destination.
+With its endless supply of mountain views and scenic trails, Canmore lends itself as a picturesque Alberta destination to explore this heart-pumping activity.
+The Canmore Nordic Centre Provincial Park, with over 100km of trails to trek, is the place to go for cross country skiing in Alberta.

 Seek out Ice Bubbles (near Banff)